Time Management Skills

 Stress management

-One of the effects of constant work is stress.
+One of the natural effects of constant work is stress.
 Even the most efficient schedule requires effort, which is tough on employees both physically and mentally.
 As a means to support a worker’s continued output and welfare, stress management techniques should be taught and encouraged.

 The Challenge of Time Management Skills Programs

-L&D programs for time management skills are sometimes complex to administer.
+L&D programs for improving time management skills are sometimes complex to administer.
 Employees have varying levels of time management skills, so providing the same course to everyone is literally a waste of time.
 Secondly, L&D programs can conflict with an employee’s normal schedule.
 Obtaining buy-in from management for a time management skills program should therefore keep training time to a minimum.

 Learn more on L&D Strategy